Frommi/miniz_oxide/miniz_oxide/Readme.md

 miniz_oxide features no use of unsafe code.

-miniz_oxide can optionally be made to use a simd-accelerated version of adler32 via the [simd-adler32](https://crates.io/crates/simd-adler32) crate by enabling the 'simd' feature.
-This is not enabled by default as due to the use of simd intrinsics, the simd-adler32 has to use unsafe.
+miniz_oxide can optionally be made to use a simd-accelerated version of adler32 via the [simd-adler32](https://crates.io/crates/simd-adler32) crate by enabling the 'simd' feature which will  give a noticeable speedup on decoding, and a smaller speedup during encoding, if the data is encoded with a zlib header.
+Due to the increase in performance this is recommended, though not enabled by default for compatability reasons.
+Additionally, due to the use of simd intrinsics, the simd-adler32 has to use unsafe.
 The default setup uses the [adler2](https://crates.io/crates/adler2) crate which features no unsafe code. (a fork of the [adler](https://github.com/jonas-schievink/adler) crate as that crate is archived and no longer maintained.)

+The 'serde' feature enables serialization of the decompressor struct, or a subset of it at block boundaries, allowing compression to be suspended and resumed.
+This is still an experimental feature that may be expanded in the future the format may still change.

 ## Usage
 Simple compression/decompression: